twinslash/redmine_omniauth_google/README.md

 * Press "API Access" in left menu bar.
 * Click the button "Create an OAuth 2.0 client ID".
 * When registering specify application name, for example, Redmine Oauth Google.
-* In section "Your site or hostname" choose mode http, in the text input box enter your domain, for example, yourdomain.com.
+* In section "Your site or hostname" choose mode http, in the text input box enter your domain.
+For example: www.example.com or localhost
 * Press the button "Create client ID".

 The registrations is complete.